AmedDavid/JuaShule/README.md

 ---

 ## Project Overview

-JuaShule is designed to help students collaborate, share resources, ask questions, and join study groups.
+### Problem Statement
+Many secondary and college students, especially in rural areas, face challenges accessing affordable tutoring and quality study materials.
+Limited internet access, high costs of private tutors, and scarcity of resources like past papers or revision notes hinder academic success.
+Students often rely on informal peer networks to share knowledge, but these lack structure and accessibility, leaving many without adequate support.
+There's a need for a student-driven platform that facilitates peer-to-peer learning, resource sharing, and collaborative study in a way that's accessible and tailored to Kenya's education system.

+### Solution
+JuaShule is a peer-to-peer learning platform for secondary and college students to share study resources, ask academic questions, and connect with peers for group study.
+It tackles the challenge of limited access to affordable tutoring and study materials, especially in rural areas, by creating a student-driven knowledge-sharing community tailored to Kenya's education system.

 The platform consists of a React frontend and a Flask backend, with PostgreSQL for data storage.

 ---